惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 I wanted them to look into the archives to do something that felt right for Lanvin.
 I didn’t give them any indication of what period they had to look at, so they could have looked up to [Claude] Montana [who designed couture for the house from 1990 to 1992] or Alber [Elbaz] [at the helm from 2001 to 2015], but they all chose to go to Jeanne Lanvin’s time.

-It was SCAD that asked it be an eveningwear project, which I was quite comfortable with doing.
-I think eveningwear can mean really a lot of different things these days, so I said that I thought it would be interesting if the students had to think about who they wanted to dress and then for what sort of event.
-Because, as you know, Cannes is very different from, say, the Met Gala.
-Who they chose ranged from a Chinese celebrity to Zendaya.
+It was SCAD that asked it to be an eveningwear project, which I was quite comfortable with doing.
+Eveningwear can mean many things these days, so I suggested that the students think about whom they wanted to dress and for what kind of event.
+Cannes is very different from, say, the Met Gala.
+Whom they chose ranged from a Chinese celebrity to Zendaya.
 I’m quite tempted to get a good photograph of the Zendaya dress and send it to Law Roach because I think he’d be really up for putting it on her because it looks so right for her, in a way.
 And I could imagine he would quite like the idea of putting a student dress on her because it’s a bit like a fuck off to the design houses.

 What did the students latch onto?
 What is Lanvin to them?

-I think they were all interested in who Jeanne Lanvin was.
-They were looking at the clothes, but they were looking at the woman and who she was as well.
+They were all interested in who Jeanne Lanvin was.
+They were looking at the clothes but also at the woman and who she was.

 Lanvin-Inspired Designs by SCAD Graduates